Mount Mihara: Mihara in popular culture

 Mount Mihara has been featured numerous times in fiction.
 In 1965, Oshima Island and the volcano itself appeared in the climax of Gamera's debut film, where the military lured the giant turtle there as a means to trap it in a giant rocket ship built on the island.

 Mount Mihara features prominently in the finale of the 1984 kaiju film The Return of Godzilla, where it serves as Godzilla's prison after he falls into the volcano during an eruption.
 Five years later, in the sequel Godzilla vs. Biollante, bombs placed on Mt.
 Mihara go off and release Godzilla from the volcano.

-In the novel Ring by Koji Suzuki and its subsequent film adaption, Shizuko Yamamura, the mother of Sadako, predicted that Mount Mihara would someday erupt using her psychic abilities.
+In the novel Ring by Koji Suzuki and its subsequent film adaptation, Shizuko Yamamura, the mother of Sadako, predicted that Mount Mihara would someday erupt using her psychic abilities.
 After a failed psychic demonstration which resulted in Sadako psychically murdering a reporter, Shizuko became depressed and ultimately insane and committed suicide by leaping into the crater of Mount Mihara.